Portability

 What is the Term-Limited Assistance (TLA) program?

-The Term-Limited Assistance (TLA) Program is a five-year program that is coupled with resources and supportive services to enhance economic self-sufficiency.
-After five years, rental assistance for TLA participants is terminated.
+The Term-Limited Lease Assistance (TLA) Program is a five-year rental assistance program that is coupled with resources and supportive services to enhance economic self-sufficiency.
+After five years, rental assistance for TLA participants ends.

 How much will I pay?

 Your tenant portion is calculated based on 30% of the household’s total gross monthly income.
-If that percentage is less than $125, you will pay HACSB’s minimum rent of $125.
+If that amount is less than $125, you will pay HACSB’s minimum rent of $125.

 How many bedrooms do I qualify for?